Asimina: Names

 The genus name Asimina was first described and named by Michel Adanson, a French naturalist of Scottish descent.
-The name is adapted from the Native American name assimin through the French colonial asiminier.
+The name is adapted from a Native American term of unknown origin, assimin, through the French colonial asiminier.

 The common name (American) pawpaw, also spelled paw paw, paw-paw, and papaw, probably derives from the Spanish papaya, perhaps because of the superficial similarity of their fruits.

 Description

 Pawpaws are shrubs or small trees to 2–12 m tall.
 The northern, cold-tolerant common pawpaw (A. triloba) is deciduous, while the southern species are often evergreen.

 The leaves are alternate, obovate, entire, 20–35 cm long and 10–15 cm broad.

 The flowers of pawpaws are produced singly or in clusters of up to eight together; they are large, 4–6 cm across, perfect, with three sepals and six petals (three large outer petals, three smaller inner petals).
 The petal color varies from white to purple or red-brown.
+Pawpaw flowers are noted to smell like fermenting grapes, or rotting food.

 The fruit of the common pawpaw is a large, edible berry, 5–16 cm long and 3–7 cm broad, weighing from 20–500 g, with numerous seeds; it is green when unripe, maturing to yellow or brown.
 It has a flavor somewhat similar to both banana and mango, varying significantly by cultivar, and has more protein than most fruits.